mikaelbr/writings/js-syntax-series/function-declarations.md

 A couple of things to note in the example.
 We see functions in JavaScript are what we call first class entities.
 And this is something we've seen all through the examples with function expressions.
 We treat functions as values.
 In JavaScript functions are objects (but a special kind called callable objects) and as such they have properties.
 One of these properties is `.name`.
 A getter for reflecting the name of the function.
 Engines use `.name` in stack traces of errors, but we can access it directly.

-We also see that naming functions as identifier to function expressions, takes precedence to the inferrence.
+We also see that naming functions as identifier to function expressions, takes precedence to the inference.
 But inferring name is totally valid.
 How ever, we aren't able to infer the name when passing anonymous functions as arguments.
 Which means we still have to think about anonymity and debugging.
 This is most notable in recent trends with using arrow functions everywhere.
 As arrow functions are always anonymous, unless names are inferred.

 ## Recursion and Referring Inferred Functions

 While debugging is helped by inferring function names, there is a difference between inferring and proper naming.
 It might be more abstract, but it can in some cases create actual bugs, and be hard to smoke out.
 It's when using recursive functions.
-We can summerize recursive functions as functions invoking them self.
+We can summarise recursive functions as functions invoking them self.

 Recursion can be a valuable tool in your programming toolchain.
 Dividing a problem up to subsets and solving one part at the time in a potentially infinite scale.
 But inferred names with function expressions can lead to problems: The variables can be overwritten from outside of the function it self: